 - I'm still afraid I'll be punished by them for telling - I'm still that scared little girl

-The Tools: By accident, I told my new friend Katie about my dad’s drinking one night on the phone.
-Katie also had an alcoholic father and wasn’t afraid to tell the truth about her family.
+The Tools: By accident, I told my new friend Katie about my dad's drinking one night on the phone.
+Katie is also an adult child of an alcoholic, but she wasn't afraid to tell the truth about her family.
 Having someone else understand what I lived through was a healing salve for my broken heart.
 As cliché as it sounds, when Katie told me, “Having an alcoholic parent really messes with you,” a weight was lifted off my shoulders.
 Telling a safe person validated my pain and freed me from isolation.
 Today, my safe person is my sponsor.

 The Effect: Even though Katie’s kind words were life-giving to me, I kept hurting because I refused to admit the root of my problem.
 The simple answer to "What's wrong with Grace?" was all of the “isms” that came with my family's alcohol use disorder, but I rationalized it with a hundred other minor excuses.
 Why?
 Because denial protected me from making tough changes like: